fbpx

 Over the past year, Northwestern Biology students have had the opportunity to work with the Ramsey Conservation District to restore the shoreline of Lake Johanna.
 Projects like this frequently arise on Northwestern’s campus, presenting unique opportunities for Biology students.

 Our Biology professors stay aware of local environmental opportunities, such as the restoration of Lake Johanna’s shoreline to give students a chance to see what environmental work looks like in the real world.
-Biology Associate Dr. Joel Light and Dr. Dale Gentry like to “use the natural areas on campus as an outdoor laboratory for classes and for research projects,” Light said.
+Associate Professor of Biology Dr. Joel Light likes to “use the natural areas on campus as an outdoor laboratory for classes and for research projects.”
 In fact, his Field Biology course is taught almost exclusively in those natural areas on campus and in the community.

 Each environmental project lets students perform new activities and develop their skills.